01iverr/Techonomy/README.md

 # Techonomy
-A website for an eshop, made as a university assignment for the lesson "Technologies and Programmming of Web Applications" at AUEB.
+A website for an e-shop, made as a university assignment for the lesson "Technologies and Programming of Web Applications" at AUEB.

 ## Description